Implementation details: From the original Transformer to GPT

 • Attention dropout:

-• It’s applied after softmax, before multiplying V (i.e., on the attention weights).
+• Applied after softmax, before multiplying V (i.e., on the attention weights).

-• Embedding dropout: after the sum of embedding and positional encoding
+• Embedding dropout: after summing embedding and positional encoding

 • Drop(input_embed + pos_enc)

-• There’re two layernorm: pre-LN and **post-LN.
-In the original Transformer paper, the authors use post-norm, but GPT and later models prefer to uses pre-LN.
+• There are two variants: pre-LN and post-LN.
+In the original Transformer, the authors use post-norm, but GPT and later models prefer pre-LN.

 python